rhydvik/react-with-aws-amplify/README.md

 module.exports = override(useEslintRc());

 ```
-Above snippet is to override default `eslint` configuration, if there is any eslint error it will throw an error while compilation.
+Above snippet is to override the default `eslint` configuration, if there is any eslint error it will throw an error while compilation.
 Similar to this `babel` and other `loaders` configurations can be changed.
 You can get more details [here](https://github.com/timarney/react-app-rewired#2-create-a-config-overridesjs-file-in-the-root-directory)